astralapp/astral/README.md

 ### Step 2

 Next, boot up a server to visit the app.
-If using a tool like Laravel Valet, of course the URL will default to `http://astral.test`.
+If you're using a tool like Laravel Valet, the URL will likely default to `http://astral.test`.
 That's pretty much it!